mlubinsky/mlubinsky.github.com/pytorch/README.md

 https://medium.com/axinc-ai/convert-models-from-pytorch-to-tflite-with-ai-edge-torch-0e85623f8d56

+Why is sample_inputs needed?
+Tracing Model Execution (Graph Tracing)
+PyTorch models define computations dynamically using Python operations.
+However, when exporting to a static format like TensorFlow Lite (TFLite), the model's computation graph needs to be traced and serialized. sample_inputs provides a concrete example of input data to help trace the execution path.

+Determining Input/Output Shapes
+Unlike TensorFlow, where model input/output shapes are explicitly defined, PyTorch allows dynamic shapes.
+By passing sample_inputs, the exporter knows:

+What the expected input dimensions are.
+What the expected output shape is.
+Resolving Dynamic Behaviors (Control Flow, Shape Transformations, etc.)
+If your model contains conditional branches or loops, they may behave differently depending on input data.
+Providing sample_inputs ensures the exporter captures the correct computational graph.
 ```
 >>> import ai_edge_torch
 2025-02-14 12:20:14.122097: E external/local_xla/xla/stream_executor/cuda/cuda_fft.cc:467] Unable to register cuFFT factory: Attempting to register factory for plugin cuFFT when one has already been registered